CookiestMonster/Portal-Knights-Save-Editor/format.md

 dozen localized copies) has been found elsewhere in `core_game.kfc_data` for items, so an equivalent table is a reasonable next place to look for NPC names.

+> **Independent confirmation (§21.8):** the live-memory research hit the
+> same wall from a completely different angle — hashing all 617 known
+> *enemy* template asset names (`enemy_slime_base`, etc.) against ~60
+> prefix/suffix variants each produced zero matches against the 7 known
+> enemy TemplateCRCs.
+Two unrelated approaches (disk GUID-string mining vs.
+> RAM asset-name hashing) landing on the same "the preimage isn't shipped"
+> conclusion is a good sign the conclusion is actually correct, not an
+> artifact of one method.

 ### NPC_TEMPLATES (community list)